Suyog7130/suyog7130.github.io/content/pages/research.md

 ## Stellar and Solar Physics

 ### Stellar magnetic cycles and variability
-- I studied the **Waldmeier effect** (anti-correlation of rise time with cycle amplitude) in stellar activity cycles, extending solar-cycle phenomenology to other stars.
+- Studied the **Waldmeier effect** (anti-correlation of rise time with cycle amplitude) in stellar activity cycles, extending solar-cycle phenomenology to other stars.
 - Methods included cycle extraction from long-baseline activity indices and careful treatment of cadence/uncertainty.
 - Results help connect stellar dynamos with solar behavior and inform scaling relations across spectral types.